prs-eth/OverlapPredator/README.md

 If you have any questions, please let us know: Shengyu Huang {shengyu.huang@geod.baug.ethz.ch}

 ## News
-- 2020-11-30: Code release
+- 2020-11-30: Code and paper release

 ## Instructions
 This code has been tested on
 - Python 3.6.9/3.7.4, PyTorch 1.4.0/1.5.1, CUDA 10.1/11.0, gcc 6.3/7.5, TITAN Xp/GeForce RTX 2080 Ti/GeForce GTX 1080Ti
 - Python 3.8.5, PyTorch 1.8.0.dev20201124+cu110, CUDA 11.1, gcc 9.3.0, GeForce RTX 3090

-**Note**: We observe data loader random crash due to memory issues on machines with less than 64GB CPU RAM.
+**Note**: We observe data loader random crash due to memory issues on machines with less than 64GB CPU RAM, please consider reduce the number of workers when having such problems.

 ### Requirements
 Under your working folder, our virtual environment and requirements can be installed by running: